 To begin, you need to select the type of vehicle that fits your lifestyle.
 Look at the various technologies and choose the car that works best for you.
 When making your decision, don't forget to include federal incentives that will help you fit your new car into your budget.
 Next, you will need to equip your garage for the appropriate type of charging.

 The level of charging that you need depends on the type of vehicle you purchase as well as the amount of miles you drive on a daily basis.
 Both level 1 and level 2 charging use the same standard charging plug, known as J1772.
-Alabama Power worked with the Electric Power Research Institute and other utilities to help develop the standard so that all vehicles can operate with all charging stations.
+We worked with the Electric Power Research Institute and other utilities to help develop the standard so that all vehicles can operate with all charging stations.

 If you want to charge your car faster, use a 240-volt circuit, similar to the one for your dryer.
 Level 2 charging, requires an "Electric Vehicle Supply Equipment" device, which enhances safety.
 Because of the higher voltage, a permit and inspection may be required for home installation.
 The cost for installation depends on upgrades, line runs, and the type of equipment, or Electric Vehicle Supply Device installed.
 Contact a qualified independent electrician for costs and permitting and inspection requirements.
 The electrician will let you know if you have adequate capacity in your panel and will add a new circuit if needed.

 The majority of charging will likely occur at home.
 If you live in an apartment building or in a condominium, we recommend that you begin discussions with your property management or your homeowners association.
-For more information on the different types of charging options visit The majority of charging will likely occur at home.
-If you live in an apartment building or in a condominium, we recommend that you begin discussions with your property management or your homeowners association.
-For more information on the different types of charging options visitGoElectricDrive.com

 Prepare by answering/considering the following questions:

-– Which type of plug-in electric vehicle do you want-a plug-in electric hybrid or an all electric vehicle?
+– Which type of plug-in electric vehicle do you want: a plug-in electric hybrid or an all-electric vehicle?

-– How do you plan to charge your Plug-In electric vehicle-are you going to use 120V charging (level 1) or 240V charging (level 2)?
+– How do you plan to charge your plug-in electric vehicle?
+Are you going to use 120V charging (level 1) or 240V charging (level 2)?

 – Are you going to install an in-home 240V electric vehicle charging station?